ronik999/Machine_learning_as_a_service/README.md

 Machine_Learning_as_a_service_assignment_2
 ==============================

+This project is for creating a machine learning model and forecasting model to predict the revenue for the American retailer that has 10 stores across 3 different states: California (CA), Texas (TX), and Wisconsin (WI).
+Two different types of problems were identified and solved using the models for this project.
+There are 4 endpoints created for this project:
+- / (GET): First endpoint to reach this page.
+- /health/ (GET): Second endpoint for a welcoming message.
+- /sales/national/ (GET): Third endpoint for getting the prediction of the forecasting model.
+The model expects a date in string format.
+- /sales/stores/items/ (GET): Fourth endpoint for the predictive model.
+The model expects 3 parameters as input: item id, store id, and date for prediction.

 All the required files are attached in this repository for assignment 2.
 The FastApi is deployed on heroku.

 Link to Heroku: https://mla-at2-e0654ce6deb8.herokuapp.com/

 Project Organization
 ------------

     ├── LICENSE
+    ├── app            <- Building FastApi files
+    │   └── main.py
     ├── Makefile           <- Makefile with commands like `make data` or `make train` ├── README.md          <- The top-level README for developers using this project.
     ├── data